Can Surgery Cause Erectile Dysfunction?

-Surgery — particularly prostate surgery — is one of the most common causes of acquired erectile dysfunction in the UK.
-While this can be deeply distressing, post-surgical ED is often partially or fully reversible, and effective treatment options are available — including penile rehabilitation programmes that can be started shortly after surgery.
-This guide explains why surgery causes ED, what the recovery timeline typically looks like, and the full range of treatment options.
+Key fact: Surgery — particularly radical prostatectomy — is one of the most common causes of acquired erectile dysfunction in the UK.
+Post-surgical ED is often partially or fully reversible, and effective treatment including penile rehabilitation can be started shortly after surgery.

-Access Doctor is a GPhC-registered online pharmacy.
-Our pharmacist independent prescribers can assess and treat post-surgical ED via a confidential online consultation.
-Discreet next-day delivery.
+Access Doctor’s GPhC-registered pharmacist independent prescribers can assess and treat post-surgical ED via a confidential online consultation, including prescribing sildenafil and tadalafil for penile rehabilitation.

 Radical Prostatectomy